Quick answer

 A calm explanation for singers who feel their throat squeeze, grip, or tighten when they sing.

 It does not always mean something is medically wrong.
 It often means your voice is working harder than it needs to because the coordination underneath it is unclear.
+If the tightness keeps returning, start with a singing voice evaluation to identify whether the trigger is breath pressure, jaw or tongue tension, vowel shape, confidence, or a mixed pattern.

 Common non-medical reasons throat tension shows up